-Global demand for IT services continued to grow in 2023.
-According to the research institute Gartner, the market volume grew by 6.8% to 700 billion US dollars.
-The need for digitalisation in the financial services sector, which includes both banking and insurance, also remained high.
-Market volume in this sector rose by 7.6% to 198 billion US dollars in 2023.
+Global demand for IT services continued to grow in 2024.
+According to the research institute Gartner, the market volume grew by 5.1% to US\$921 billion.
+The need for digitalisation in the financial services sector, which includes both banks and insurers, also remained high.
+Market volume in this sector rose by 5.3% to US\$261 billion in 2024.

 The market for IT services is highly competitive and fragmented.
-According to Gartner, the 20 largest companies together only have a market share of 51%.
-There is no consolidation in sight.
+According to Gartner, the 20 largest companies together only have a market share of 41%.
 Services are offered by both large multinational corporations and small specialised firms.

 In this fiercely competitive environment, GFT is well placed to capitalise on growth opportunities.
-According to the research report '2023 SPARK Matrix[TM] for Digital Banking Services' published by global strategy consultancy Quadrant Knowledge Solutions, GFT holds a leading position and is ranked in the top quadrant alongside other well-known companies such as Accenture, Cognizant, Infosys and NTT Data.
+According to the research report '2024 SPARK MatrixTM for Digital Banking Services' published by global strategy consultancy Quadrant Knowledge Solutions, GFT holds a leading position.
+Moreover, GFT received the AWS Global Innovation Partner of the Year Award and the AWS EMEA Financial Services Partner of the Year Award.
 This recognition reflects performance in the areas of customer impact and service excellence.